BlueflameDynamics/Powershell-Utilities/README.md

 My name is Randy Turner, I'm a retired Developer\Programmer with 50 years of experience in standalone & network applications development, and network administration.

-The purpose of this repository is to share many of the my most popular Powershell Utilities and Scripts I've created since Powershell was first released.
+The purpose of this repository is to share many of my most popular Powershell Utilities and Scripts created since Powershell was first released.

 This repository includes a collection of Powershell Utilities and Scripts many of which may be used as reusable modules via the Import-Module command in building more complex scripts.
 One such script is